diegotf30/CS-Homeworks/README.md

 # Matrices
-This is a simple program to make basic arithmetic operations with square matrices
+This program to makes basic arithmetic operations (+, -, *, / and Transposition) with square matrices